dfbarrero/aiCourse/assignments/r2p2/introduction.md

 The file syntax is self-explicative.

-Once the algorithm is implemented, perform the following tasks:
+Perform the following tasks:

-1. Change the initial location of the robot in the default scenario to the coordinate ().
+1. Change the initial location of the robot in the default scenario to the top-right corner.
+Take into account that the coordinates origin is the top-left corner and coordinates are always positive.
-2. Compare the execution time with n=10, n=20 and n=100.
-(Hint: Use the Unix command *time*).
+2. Change the robot used in the default scenario to "robot.json".
+3. Create a new scenario based on the default scenario or any other of your choice.
+Please, observe that the scenario map is a simple image located in the folder "res/", so you can use any image editor such as Gimp to do it.